 - Kosher salt to taste

 - Bring a large pot of salted water to a boil.
 Add the pasta and cook until al dente, about 1 minute less than the label directs.
 Drain pasta.

-- Stir in the scallions and bell pepper and cook about another 2-4 minutes.
-Add the Rotel Diced tomatoes and Cajun spice and cayenne pepper.
+- Stir in the scallions and bell pepper and cook for another 2-4 minutes.
+Add the Rotel Diced tomatoes, including the juice and Cajun spice, and cayenne pepper.
 Gradually whisk in the milk, continue whisking until the sauce is thick and smooth, about 4-6 minutes.
-Add pasta and cheese.
-Mix thoroughly.

-© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2014.
-Unauthorized use and/or duplication of this material or photos without express and written permission from this blog’s author and/or owner are strictly prohibited.
+© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2021- 2013.
+Unauthorized use and duplication of this material or photos without express and written permission from this blog’s author or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with appropriate and specific direction to the original content.
 You may not copy and paste recipes to share on Social Platforms.